• About

 Nope, I didn’t think so.

-First, group your canned goods by category (soups, veggies, fruits, etc.), then sort them by expiration date.
+First, group your canned goods by category, such as soups, veggies, fruits, and sauces.

 If you need to throw away the food, do it responsibly: Open the can and discard the contents, then wash and recycle the can.